 Paris continued, “Ketene acetals are a functional group that can be applied to a lot of reactions in organic chemistry.
 However, they are not very stable, so they are difficult to isolate.
 We used a specific selection of carbanions and peroxides to synthesize more stable, isolable ketene acetals.“

 Willand-Charnley said, “Our method uses peroxides to synthesize a hard-to-reach target that will have utility downstream in pharmaceutical applications.”

-Paris, who is also a member of the Van D. and Barbara B. Fishback Honors College, is working on two more research articles and has interviewed for a research position at Stanford University that will likely begin this fall.
-After getting a year of research experience, he plans to pursue M.D./Ph.D. degrees.
+In addition to completing two more research articles, Paris, who is also a member of the Van D. and Barbara B. Fishback Honors College, has accepted a research associate position at Stanford University’s Medicinal Chemistry Knowledge Center.
+Beginning Aug.
+2, Paris will work under the direction of senior research scientist Mark Smith, who leads the center.
+After this research experience, Paris plans to pursue M.D./Ph.D. degrees.

 Through his experience with Willand-Charnley, Paris has opportunities that he never anticipated.
 “Rachel offered me a foot in the door.
 I did my best to get papers published and to fill my resume with great things—and she introduced me to people she collaborated with at Stanford University,” he said.

 Paris’s advice to other students: “There are a lot of opportunities at South Dakota State, you just have to go after them and make them happen."